 Our process is pretty simple.
 We’ll review your post in-depth and check to see if it ticks the following boxes, and offer suggestions/gentle rejections/moral support if not:

-- Is this post awesome?
-Does it add value to our community and the world-wide web in general?
+- Does it add value to our community and the world-wide web in general?

 - Am I totally pissed that I didn’t think of this first?